blahargh/slimtwigwrapper/README.md

 <?php

 // $app->route('get', '/', function () {  --OR--
-$app->route('get', '', function () {
+$app->route('get', '', function () { //<-- The leading '/' does not make a difference.
   $this->render('home.html', [
     'myVar' => 'abc123',
     'anotherVar' => 999,
   ]);

-  // This does the same thing as above.
-Since this is through the root
-  // app, the prefix '/' does not make a difference.
+  // This does the same thing as above, the leading '/' does not make a difference.
   $this->render('/home.html', [
     'myVar' => 'abc123',
     'anotherVar' => 999,